rickymoorhouse/track-school-guidance/guidance-for-schools-colleges-and-local-authorities-on-maintaining-educational-provision.md

 household)**, even if parents are able to keep their children at home.****

-From the week commencing 1 June at the earliest, we will also be asking primary schools to welcome back children in nursery, reception, year 1 and year 6, alongside priority groups.
-We will ask secondary schools, sixth-form colleges and further education colleges to offer some face-to-face support for year 10 and year 12 students who are due to take key exams next year, alongside priority groups.
-We are also asking nurseries and other early years providers, including childminders, to begin welcoming back all children from 1 June.
-Alternative provision settings should mirror the approach being taken for mainstream schools and also offer some face-to-face support for years 10 and 11 students (as they have no year 12).
+From the week commencing 1 June, we are also asking primary schools to welcome back all children in nursery, reception, year 1 and year 6, alongside priority groups.
+From 15 June, we are asking secondary schools, sixth-form colleges and further education colleges to offer some face-to-face support for year 10 and year 12, and 16-19 learners in the first year of their course who are due to take key exams next year, alongside priority groups.
+We are also asking nurseries and other early years providers, including childminders, to begin welcoming back children of all ages from 1 June.
+Alternative provision settings should mirror the approach being taken for mainstream schools and, from 15 June, offer some face-to-face support for years 10 and 11 students (as they have no year 12).
 We are asking special schools, special post-16 institutions and hospital schools to follow an equivalent phased return without a focus on specific year groups.

 **Children of critical workers, and vulnerable children who are already eligible, will continue to be offered a place, regardless of the year